Henry Golding (SDET Technical Director, Epic Games)

-On Day 3, roundtable attendees will discuss the many faces of automation, from locally-run functional and unit tests, to server-driven continuous integration, and even external device farms.
+On Day 3 we prefer to discuss the many faces of automation, from locally-run functional and unit tests, to server-driven continuous integration, and even external device farms.
 How do you do automated testing in your team?
 What works well for you?
 More interestingly, what didn't work and why?

 These roundtables bring together people of all experience levels and budgets to discuss how they currently, or would like to, use automated testing of any form.
-See http://autotestingroundtable.com/ for more details and to join the discord!
+See autotestingroundtable.com for more details and to join our discord!

 Attendees will discover common definitions around automated testing, how other studios are currently using it, what works well, and what doesn't.
 They will return to their studios and extol the benefits of automated testing, and that it doesn't have to be hard or time consuming to see returns on investment.